JakubPrusGithub/JustWeather/README.md

 <h3> JUSTWEATHER JUSTWEATHER JUSTWEATHER </h3>

-App shows actual temperature and weather in user's current location.
+App shows actual temperature and weather in user's current location but in the different - unusual way.
 That's it!

-It is worth mentioning that the application requests the user's location and checks for an Internet connection.
+It is worth mentioning that the application automatically requests the user's location and checks for an Internet connection.
 <br><br>